 I’ve got one last story for this installment.
 I noticed two nicely carved monuments with death dates indicating the couple died young.

 Born in 1863 to Dr. Thomas and Lucy Leeper Anglin, Eula Anglin was a well-known society miss in Birmingham.
 On Oct.
 3, 1883, she wed Joseph Paul (J.P.)
 Mudd, also of Birmingham.
 Newspapers called it “the most notable social event” of the season.
 J.P. was the son of esteemed jurist and state legislator Judge William Swearingen Mudd and Florence Jane Earle Mudd.

 Eula was 20 and Joseph was 24.
 In 1885, she gave birth to a son, William (named after his grandfather), and in 1889, a son named Joseph Paul (named after his father).
 J.P. did well and was involved in banking.

 For reasons I could not learn, Eula died at age 26 on Feb.
 10, 1890.
 I could not find an obituary for her beyond a one-sentence mention in a Montgomery newspaper.
 J.P. did not remarry.
 He died almost eight years later of pneumonia at age 39 on Jan.
 12, 1898.

 That left young William and Paul orphans.
 They went to live with their Aunt Ellie Anglin Weakley (Eula’s sister) and Uncle S. Davies Weakley, an attorney.
 William became one of the publishers of the Rome (Ga.)
 News-Tribune.
 Joseph became a lawyer like his uncle.
 The brothers are both buried in nearby Elmwood Cemetery in Birmingham.

-I have more stories from Oak Hill Cemetery as the Oakie Road Trip 2019 gets underway.
-Won’t you stay with me for part II?
+I have more stories from Oak Hill Cemetery as the Okie Road Trip 2019 gets underway.
+Won’t you stay with me for Part II?